ZDF: Interstate agreement

 The SPD-led states of Hamburg, Bremen, Lower Saxony, and Hesse appealed to the Federal Constitutional Court of Germany, which on 28 February 1961 in the First Broadcasting Judgment blocked the plan.
 While building and maintaining telecommunications infrastructure, such as television transmitters, is a responsibility of the federal government under article 87f of the Basic Law, the constitution does not extend these duties to running a television or radio broadcaster.
 Under Article 30, any power or duty not explicitly assigned to the federal government is reserved for the states.
 Therefore, the court ruled only the states had the right to set up a television broadcaster.
 (Conversely, the same decision supported new longwave broadcaster Deutschlandfunk, which had been established by the federal government in November 1960; its focus was on external broadcasting and therefore under the federal government's remit to conduct foreign relations.)

 After this decision, in March 1961, the states decided to establish a central nonprofit public television network independently of Adenauer's effort.
 On 6 June 1961, the state premiers signed at a premiers' conference in Stuttgart the interstate agreement on the "establishment of the public institution Second German Television".
 On 1 December 1961, though not all states had ratified the agreement, it went into force in the states that had done so (Baden-Württemberg, North Rhine-Westphalia, Rhineland-Palatinate).
 The last state, Bavaria, filed the instrument of ratification on 9 July 1962.

 Launch

 The station began broadcasting from Eschborn near Frankfurt am Main on 1 April 1963, with a speech by the first director general (Intendant), Karl Holzamer.
 The channel broadcast its first programme in colour in 1967.
 In 1974, ZDF moved its base of operations to Mainz-Lerchenberg, after briefly being located in Wiesbaden.

+Because the network could only offer advertising for 20 minutes during the hours of 6pm to 8pm, it concentrated on entertaining programs that would attract many viewers, unlike ADF's focus on news and documentaries.
+By the early 1970s its audience share was as high as 90%.

-In November 1995, ZDF signed an agreement with NBC News to share newsgathering resources.
+In November 1995, ZDF signed an agreement with American NBC News to share news-gathering resources.

 Since 5 October 1996, ZDF has broadcast 24 hours a day.